Engineering Summer Academy at Penn

 Summer Opportunities

-This four-week, intensive program runs from July 5-30, 2016, and also incorporates social activities and travel throughout New England.
 To learn more, please view our website and/or contact Jocelyn Saltzman, Discover@Wheaton coordinator at saltzman_jocelyn@wheatoncollege.edu.

 Carnegie Mellon University Pre-College Program